ibm-cloud-docs/vpc/vsi-reservation-create.md

 ```
 {: screen}

-Where the following argument and option values are used.
+Where the following argument and option values are used:

 * --name: New name for the reservation.
 * --capacity: The capacity configuration for this reservation.
 * --term: Term of the reservation.
 One of: one_year, three_year.
-* --profile: The name of the profile to be used for this reservation.
+* --profile: The name of the profile to use for this reservation.
 * --profile-resource-type: The resource type of the profile.
 One of: instance_profile.
 * --zone: Name of the zone
-* --affinity-policy: The affinity policy to be used for this reservation.
+* --affinity-policy: The affinity policy for this reservation.
 * --expiration-policy: The policy to apply when the committed use term expires.
 One of: release, renew.
 * --resource-group-id: ID of the resource group.
 This ID is mutually exclusive with --resource-group-name.
 * --resource-group-name: Name of the resource group.
 This name is mutually exclusive with --resource-group-id.